vcync/modV/docs/guide/writingA2DModule.md

 Now we have our props defined, we'll need to edit our draw function.

-Props are written to the Module's scope, so you can access any prop with `this[prop]`.
+Props get written to the Module's scope, so you can access any prop with `this[prop]`.

 In our case it'll be `this.size` and `this.color`.